 Obtaining Results for Sickle Cell Disease/Trait for NCAA Participation

-According to National Collegiate Athletic Association (NCAA) rules, all Division I, II and III school athletes are required to be tested for the sickle cell trait or sign a written release declining the test before competing.
+According to National Collegiate Athletic Association (NCAA) rules, all Division I, II and III school athletes are required to be tested for the sickle cell trait.
 This is to alert coaches and athletic trainers that athletes with this trait may need to take special precautions.
 For more information on this NCAA requirement, please visit the NCAA website.